Information for parents

 Withdrawals are intended to address issues such as religious beliefs and philosophical objections to testing

-This brochure contains information on how to interpret the individual student report.
-It relates to the 2022 NAPLAN assessment.
+This brochure contains information on how to interpret your child’s individual student report.
+It relates to the 2023 NAPLAN assessment.

-The individual student reports show student performance in relation to:
+The individual student reports show student performance in each of the five assessed areas against the proficiency levels of Numeracy, Reading, Writing, Spelling, and Grammar and punctuation in relation to:

 • the national mean